Not too long ago I belonged to the majority of people in this world who had never heard of Davao City. Now I am about to live there.

 The truth is: life goes on, even when circumstances are daunting.
 Sophie and I were reminded of that shortly after our arrival in Davao which coincided with the famed annual Kadayawan Festival, a colorful showcase of the culture and tradition of the city’s 11 recognized tribes.
 Chatting with spectators I learned that the crowds were bigger than ever.
 An effect of Duterte’s election – he was mayor of Davao City for more than 22 years – some of them claimed.
 Another factor surely was the pretty much inescapable nationwide PR campaign encouraging people to attend the festival and to not let martial law ruin the celebrations.
 The Davao Tourism Association put up giant billboards along highways around major cities to inform tourists that Kadayawan was not being cancelled.
 Talk about your reversed marketing logic.

 I’m returning to Davao in early January.
 From then on I will write for this website – and hopefully others – about the dreams and expectations of the Filipino people, especially those in Davao.
 I want to tackle “big news” about the economy, politics and culture through a personal lens.
-I want to give a voice to those who are so often talked about, but rarely listened to.
 I will do so from the inside out, but with an outsider’s perspective.